 Rental Housing Licensing Program

-The City of Albert Lea has adopted three new ordinances along with the Albert Lea Minimum Housing Code to promote safe and crime-free housing in rental property:
+The City of Albert Lea has adopted the Albert Lea Minimum Housing Code to promote safe housing in rental property:

-The program goal is to be proactive in reducing life safety hazards and in reducing crime in rental property.
+The program goal is to be proactive in reducing life safety hazards in rental property.

 The ordinances benefit both landlords and tenants by providing an effective program to eliminate problems with rental property.
 The ordinances provide a tool for the City of Albert Lea to effectively resolve issues with rental property.